ComposableFi/composable/composablejs/packages/crowdloan_data_verifier/README.md

 #### @composable/crowdloan_data_verifier

-This tool automatically verifies the data populated on the crowdloan pallet, based on the provided contributors list in json format.
+This tool automatically verifies the data populated on the crowdloan pallet, based on the provided contributors list in JSON format.

 ## How to run